-There are four main categories of wellness testing for senior cats: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
+There are five main categories of wellness testing for senior cats: complete blood count (CBC), biochemistry profile, urinalysis, thyroid hormone testing, and blood pressure assessment.
 Comprehensive testing is recommended for senior cats due to the higher risk of underlying disease.

 Biochemistry Profile: This is a panel of tests that provides information about the organs and tissues of the body and helps to detect diabetes, kidney disease, liver disease, and other disorders (see handout “Serum Biochemistry” for more information).
-If minor abnormalities are found on the biochemistry profile, the veterinarian may ask you to repeat the tests in a few days, weeks, or months.
-If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile or special tests including X-rays or ultrasound.
+If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks, or months.
+If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and imaging tests such as X-rays (radiographs) or ultrasound.

-Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (see article Urinalysis).
-Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system; it also helps to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
-Urinalysis is part of a complete assessment of the kidneys and urinary system, and should be included in routine Wellness Testing.
-It is particularly important for senior cats because of the high rate of kidney disease in these pets.
+Urinalysis: Urinalysis is a routine test that reports the microscopic and chemical properties of a pet’s urine (see handout “Urinalysis” for more information).
+Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
+It can also help detect diabetes and can be useful in the diagnosis of tumors within the urinary system.
+Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine wellness testing.
+It is particularly important for senior and geriatric cats because of the high occurrence of kidney disease in older cats.

-Wellness Testing is a simple and effective way of monitoring your older cat's health.
-Early detection and correction of medical problems help to ensure that your pet will be healthy and active for as long as possible.
+Wellness testing is a simple and effective way to monitor your older cat's health.
+Early detection and correction of medical problems helps to ensure that your pet will be healthy and active for as long as possible.
 If a disease process cannot be cured, the progression can often be slowed with early medical intervention.